tarantool/tarantool-curl/README.md

         return to_server`
       end
       ```
-    * `keepalive_idle` & `keepalive_interval` - non-universal keepalive
-      knobs (Linux, AIX, HP-UX, more);

-    * `low_speed_time` & `low_speed_limit` - If the download receives
-      less than "low speed limit" bytes/second during "low speed time" seconds,
-      the operations is aborted.
-You could i.e if you have a pretty high speed
-      connection, abort if it is less than 2000 bytes/sec during 20 seconds;

-    * `read_timeout` - Time-out the read operation after this amount of seconds;

-    * `connect_timeout` - Time-out connect operations after this amount of
-      seconds, if connects are; OK within this time,
-      then fine...
-This only aborts the connect phase;

-    * `dns_cache_timeout` - DNS cache timeout;

 ## Example function

 In this example, we define a function named `d()` and make three GET requests: